Display Gardens and Education Center

-The Education Center houses classrooms, auditorium, and seminar rooms used for lectures, classes, meetings, and other public programs; an exhibit hall and botanical art and illustration gallery; the Green Gardener Reference Room, which includes the Addie Totten Library Collection; a Plant Sale area and Gift Shop with books, clothes, stationery, fine art prints, and more.
-Offices for the Garden's administrative, development, and education staff are also in the Education Center.
+The James & Delight Allen Education Center houses classrooms, auditorium, and seminar rooms used for lectures, classes, meetings, and other public programs; an exhibit hall and botanical art and illustration gallery; the Green Gardener Reference Room, which includes the Addie Totten Library Collection; a Plant Sale area and Gift Shop with books, clothes, stationery, fine art prints, and more.
+Offices for the Garden's administrative, development, and education staff are also in the Allen Education Center.

 The Totten Center—formerly the Garden's information center—now serves as the hub of horticultural and propagation activities and is no longer open to the public.